Progress for Phoenix Since Stanton Took Office

 - Phoenix's Public Works Department, in partnership with ASU, opened a 50-acre Resource Innovation Campus – where innovative businesses can set up shop and access the waste materials they need to make new products.

 - The City opened a one-of-a-kind compost facility at a waste transfer station – with the potential to process up to 220,000 tons of compostable material, which can then be sold as fertilizer.

 - Phoenix has become a leading municipality for solar energy, producing 32 megawatts of solar energy through City-sponsored projects.

 - The mayor and council passed an initiative to convert all 100,000 city streetlights to LED, which will cut energy costs and pollution by more than half.

 - Phoenix surpassed its 2015 target to reduce greenhouse gas emissions by 15 percent, then set an ambitious new goal to reduce emissions by 40 percent by the year 2025.

 - Sky Harbor was recognized by the Airport Carbon Accreditation Program and awarded $1.2 million as part of the Voluntary Airport Low Emission (VALE) grant program to support conversion of airline ground equipment to electric.

 - Phoenix, the Town of Buckeye and Arizona Public Service partnered to build a 116-acre, 10-megawatt solar plant that opened in 2015.

 - The mayor and council passed the state’s first ordinance that protects LGBT and disabled residents from discrimination in housing, employment and public accommodations.

-- Phoenix earned a perfect score four years in a row from the Human Rights Campaign on the Municipal Equality Index.
+- Phoenix earned a perfect score five years in a row from the Human Rights Campaign on the Municipal Equality Index.

 - Phoenix became the first city in Arizona to offer transgender-inclusive health care benefits to city employees and their families.